laotsetung/Python_APIRest/README.md

-# Python Django ApiRest with JWT Autentication and Unit Test
+# Python Django ApiRest with JWT Autentication and Unit Test!